osmcode/osmcoastline/README.md

   `--output-lines` has been given.

 By default all output is in WGS84.
-You can use the option `--srs=3857` to create output in "Google Mercator".
+You can use the option `--srs=3857` to create output in "Web Mercator".
 (Other projections are currently not supported.)

 OSMCoastline always creates only this one database.
 If you need shapefiles